KRTirtho/fl-query/README.md

 **So `FutureProvider` from riverpod or provider not enough?**
 Yeah, indeed its more than enough for many applications but what if your app needs Optimistic Updates & proper server-state synchronization or simply want a custom `cacheTime`?
 Although `FutureProvider` is a viable solution most of the `Future` related stuff, why not kick it up a notch with smart refetching capabilities with proper server-state synchronization?
 Riverpod is definitely a inspiration for Fl-Query & the `QueryJob` is actually inspired by riverpod & imo is the best state management solution any library has ever provided but that's still a client state manager just like other client state manager or synchronous data manager

+# Notice Board

+This project is currently under heavy development & not yet production ready.
+There are lot of features to cover.
+If anyone encounters any unintended behavior or any bug please report it.
+Also we're open to improvement suggestions & feature requests

+**Important!:** The project needs Dart-Flutter developers who are willing to contribute to the project by writing Tests.
+(I'm the worst example for tester)